-The Implantable Collamer or Implantable Contact Lens is a great option for many patients, particularly those who are not suitable for LASIK because of a very high prescription or a thin cornea, or both.
+The Implantable Collamer or Implantable Contact Lens is a great option for many patients, particularly those unsuitable for LASIK because of a very high prescription, a thin cornea, or both.
 ICL surgery involves inserting an artificial lens into the eye(s) to give a patient clear vision.

 An important advantage of ICL surgery over other procedures is that the surgery is reversible.
 The lens implants can be removed and replaced if your vision changes substantially, or you can have laser refinement if needed.
 This allows multifocal ICL lenses to be implanted as people age and begin to lose their reading vision in their 40s.